ajfriesen/ajfriesen.com/content/en/post/custom-ears-buds-for-headphones/index.md

 ## The solution -- Custom ear-buds

-Custom ear-buds or sometimes custom ear-sleaves are just what it says.
+Custom ear-buds or sometimes custom ear-sleeves are just what it says.
 Custom made for your ear.

 I recommend you to go to your local hearing acoustics.